 Simpson Strong-Tie® has discontinued development and sales of DeckTools® desktop software effective 10/21/15, release 3.6.9 will be the last and final update.
 We have discontinued software and technical support as of 8/31/20.

-DeckTools software will still continue to function and Simpson Strong-Tie will continue to offer training and design support.
+DeckTools software will still continue to function.
 We encourage every DeckTools user to take advantage of our free training, as well as our online videos which will remain active.

 We appreciate your business and support.